Development

 We expect that as more data are collected, we will see that the traditional metrics of dial, intent and quality will emerge as having their own significant value as predictors, when at least 8 minute samples are tested, that are more actual stories and less sizzle reel of top moments.
 We predict that .80 Adjusted R Squared will be achieved on samples of over 100 series once this combination of traditional with ScreenSavants metrics is fully implemented.

 Practitioners use variations on the theme of “recent historic rating averages enjoyed by the network that later carries the specific program, in the specific time period and day where that program will appear”, as a predictor.
 ScreenSavants has its own variation on this metric, called the ScreenSavants Proprietary Historic Factor (Historic Factor for short), with proprietary aspects felt to increase predictive power.
-Here, then, for the largest sample of shows possible to date, is a comparison of DriverTags with the Historic Factor.
+Here, then, for the largest sample of shows possible to date, is a comparison of Value Signals with the Historic Factor.

 initial discoveries graph 2